flowdy/FlowgencyTM/README.md

 But then there is a risk of overcomplicating your time model.
 If you don't understand why task X is unlisted as paused suddenly, this is unfavourable and can reduce your productivity by turning your focus back to time management instead of the tasks themselves.
 Keep it simple and stupid, and do not tune it all the time.
 Best change it only to add next holidays or when you are imposed / have agreed upon job structure changes.

+### Appreciate your off-times

+Off does not mean stand-by.
+You do not need to load and look at FlowgencyTM every now and then.
+This would be like opening the fridge just to convince yourself that it is dark in there.

 ### Structure your tasks unless they are simple.<br>Check steps when they are done.